OpenDSA/OpenDSA/RST/en/Glossary.rst

    resource constraints
-      Examples of resource constraints include the total space available to store the data |---| possibly divided into separate main memory and disk space constraints |---| and the time allowed to perform each subtask.
+      Examples of resource constraints include the total space available to store the data (possibly divided into separate main memory and disk space constraints) and the time allowed to perform each subtask.

    root